 As you can see from the previous skill set advice, the financial industry is constantly changing.
 That’s why it is so important to stay abreast of current events and insights in the industry.

 Make sure to follow financial news from outlets such as the Wall Street Journal, Accounting Today, and even Yahoo Finance.
-Having a general idea of the landscape and major trends will help prepare you for career adaptation as well as casual conversation.
+Being familiar with the landscape and major trends will prepare you for career adaptation as well as casual conversation.

-To hear what thought leaders and executives in the industry are thinking, tune into a podcast during your commute or while performing household chores.
+To hear what leaders and executives in the industry are thinking, tune into a podcast during your commute or freetime.
 One such podcast, Unity Talks, features lively discussion with successful business leaders regarding their career path to success, obstacles overcome to become successful, and steps they have taken to remain on top of their profession.
-Engaging with this type of content will ensure that your softer skills are also front-of-mind and you are honing yourself into a well-rounded professional.
+Engaging with this type of content will ensure that your softer skills are front-of-mind and you are a well-rounded professional.

 Discover More Industry Insights from Unity Search